-Contempt of Court as a Remedy for Unpaid Child Support Arrearages
+Contempt of Court for Unpaid Child Support in AZ | Hildebrand Law, PC

 Arizona law provides numerous ways a court can enforce child support obligations.
 Some remedies are found in the Uniform Reciprocal Enforcement of Support Act, (URESA).
 One of these is contempt of court.
 A court has authority under URESA to enforce support while the child is a minor.
 What about after the child has reached majority?
 In Tande v.
 Bongiovanni, 688 P.2d 1012 (1984) the Arizona Supreme Court addressed this issue.

 Facts and Procedure